stewartyoung/cpp-beginner-algorithms/README.md

 Run the compiled code using `./a.out`.

 *Note: This could be done with either a for loop or a while loop, or using no loops at all.
 Do what you're comfortable with to get started.*

+## 3. Read in data, printing the number of stars depending on input data